pelavoie/keras-complex/README.md

 # Complex-Valued Neural Networks in Keras with Tensorflow
 [![Build Status](https://travis-ci.org/JesperDramsch/keras-complex.svg?branch=master)](https://travis-ci.org/JesperDramsch/keras-complex)

+[Complex-valued convolutions](https://en.wikipedia.org/wiki/Convolution#Domain_of_definition) could provide some interesting results in signal processing-based deep learning.
+A simple(-ish) idea is including explicit phase information of time series in neural networks.
+This code enables complex-valued convolution in convolutional neural networks in [keras](https://keras.io) with the [TensorFlow](https://tensorflow.org/) backend.
+This makes the network modular and interoperable with standard keras layers and operations.

+This code is very much in **Alpha**.
+Please consider helping out improving the code to advance together.
 This repository is based on the code which reproduces experiments presented in the paper [Deep Complex Networks](https://arxiv.org/abs/1705.09792).
 It is a port to Keras with Tensorflow-backend.

 Requirements
 ------------